Theatre

 Hercules

-Bringing us up to date, Hercules will begin previews on 6 June at Theatre Royal Drury Lane, with its official opening night set for 24 June.
-Starring Luke Brady as Hercules and Trevor Dion Nicholas as Phil, the show will also welcome Mae Ann Jorolan, who currently plays Meg in the Hamberg production and will be revising her role.
-Featuring all the fan-favourite music by Alan Menken and David Zippel, Hercules will follow the young hero as he prepares to save the world from Hades, and learns there’s more to being a hero than what meets the eye… Make sure to secure your tickets now.
+Bringing us up to date, Hercules began previews on 6 June 2025 at Theatre Royal Drury Lane, with its official opening night on 24 June.
+Starring Luke Brady as Hercules and Trevor Dion Nicholas as Phil, the show also welcomed Mae Ann Jorolan, who played Meg in the Hamberg production and reprised her role in London.
+Featuring all the fan-favourite music by Alan Menken and David Zippel, Hercules follows the young hero as he prepares to save the world from Hades, and learns there’s more to being a hero than what meets the eye…